A Feb. 28 Guardian/AFP report titled ‘Palestinian killed in Israeli army raid on his home is buried‘ begins thus:

 So, Guardian readers are informed that PFLP is merely a “Leftist” organization!

-PFLP is a Marxist-Leninist Palestinian terrorist group which rejects Israel’s right to exist within any borders, and was responsible for a number of hijackings and deadly terror attacks, including the assassination of Israel’s tourism minister in 2001.
-PFLP is officially listed as a terrorist group by the United States and European Union - a designation which evidently inspired the following graphic at PFLP’s English site, which happens to mirror Al-Haq’s narrative of “resistance”:
+Of course PFLP is a Marxist-Leninist Palestinian terrorist group which rejects Israel’s right to exist within any borders.
+PFLP is known for having pioneered techniques of international flight hijackings, was responsible for multiple deadly terror attacks in Israel and is officially listed as a terrorist group by the United States and European Union.

 Some of its more high profile attacks include: